kubernetes-csi/csi-driver-nfs/charts/README.md

 | `controller.replicas`                             | the replicas of csi-nfs-controller                         | 2                                                                 |

 ## Troubleshooting

-If there are some errors when using helm to install, follow the steps to debug:

-1. Add `--wait -v=5 --debug` in `helm install` command.
+ - Add `--wait -v=5 --debug` in `helm install` command to get detailed error
-2. Then the error pods  can be located.
-3. Use `kubectl describe` to acquire more info.
+ - Use `kubectl describe` to acquire more info
-4. Check the related resource of the pod, such as serviceaacount, rbac, etc.